bailey572/devops/02_cmWithAnsibleTerraform/ansible/Notes2.md

         - index_two
 ```

 Since you should still have a terminal connection to ansible_manager we can easily run the new playbook.
-If not, go ahead and connect with ```docker exec -it docker_ansible_manager-1 /bin/bash``` before continueing.
+If not, go ahead and connect with ```docker exec -it docker_ansible_manager-1 /bin/bash``` before continuing.

 ```bash
 ansible-playbook /root/playbooks/loops.yaml
 ```

 Upon execution of the playbook, you will see the print messages exercised through three unique methods available in ansible (loop, with_items, and with_indexed_items).
-They each perform the same basic function and the two 'with' options have actually been depricated with the loop, the flatten filter and loop_control.index_var controls since version 2.8 but you will still see their use often.
+They each perform the same basic function and the two 'with' options have actually been deprecated with the loop, the flatten filter and loop_control.index_var controls since version 2.8 but you will still see their use often.
 The official [documentation](https://docs.ansible.com/ansible/latest/user_guide/playbooks_loops.html#iterating-over-a-simple-list) provides some better examples and I have assembled them below.
 Go ahead and create a new file ```exampleLoops.yaml``` in the ```02_cmWithAnsibleTerraform/ansible/playbooks/``` directory, paste the following code, and save it.

 ```yaml
 --- # denotes start of YAML, not required but good practice